-One director will be elected at the Annual Meeting for a three-year term expiring at the 2018 Annual Meeting.
+Two directors will be elected at the Annual Meeting for a three-year term expiring at the 2019 Annual Meeting.
 The Restated Articles of Incorporation of the Company, as amended, currently provide for five directors, divided into three classes with two classes of two directors and one class of one director and the term of office of one class expiring each year.
 At each Annual Meeting, successors of the class whose term of office expires in that year are elected for a three-year term.
 The nominee(s) who receive the highest number of votes will be elected director(s) of the Company for the three-year term commencing at the Annual Meeting.
-Upon recommendation of the Nominating/Corporate Governance Committee, the Board of Directors has nominated Maryjo Cohen for a term that will expire at the Annual Meeting to be held in 2018.
+Upon recommendation of the Nominating/Corporate Governance Committee, the Board of Directors nominated Richard N. Cardozo and Patrick J. Quinn, each for a term that will expire at the Annual Meeting to be held in 2019.

-The Company believes that the nominee will be able to serve; but should she be unable to serve as a director(s), the proxies will be voted for the election of such substitute nominee(s) as the Board may propose.
+The Company believes that the nominees will be able to serve; but should they be unable to serve as director(s), the proxies will be voted for the election of such substitute nominee(s) as the Board may propose.